trwndh/treasure-hunt/README.md

 You only have 3 steps available to find Treasure.

 	1. First you can only move 'up / north',
-	2. After that you can only move 'right / right',
+	2. After that you can only move 'right / east',
 	3. Last step you can only move 'down / south'

 If after these 3 steps you didn't find treasure, then Game is over.